picoCTF 2022 - Solfire - Part I

 ) is the funding account, and the second account (accounts[4]

 ) is the account receiving the funds.
-NOTE: The funding account must be owned by the system program, as only the owner of the funding account can decrement it’s lamports (anyone can increment any account, but overall things have to balance at the end of the transaction).accounts[2]
+NOTE: The funding account must be owned by the system program, as only the owner of the funding account can decrement it’s lamports (anyone can increment any account, but overall things have to balance at the end of the transaction). - Finally, there is a bit of book keeping.
+We modify

 ).
 Also, there is no ownership associated with any of the entries in the ledger account.
 Anyone can specify any entry.
 It also turns out there’s also another bug here which we’ll get to later.
 Can you spot it?